 In a 2016 paper titled Evidence for, and Associated Risks with, the Human Chorionic Gonadotropin Supplemented Diet, published in the Journal of Dietary Supplements, the authors call attention to the possibility that the use of HCG hormone may promote and spread the growth of cancer.

 In their paper, the authors point out that there are different variations of the HGC molecules.
 Two of these types are called:

 - hCG free beta-subunit (hCGb)

-appear to be linked to cancer promotion.
+These kinds of HCG are thought to be linked to cancer promotion.
 I have yet to see clinical studies published that directly link HCG to cancer in humans, although the authors mention they have people online speculating that HCG may have caused their cancer.
 I have seen these websites myself.
 Performing an online search for “Did HCG injections cause my cancer?” should reveal websites where this topic is discussed.

 Does The HCG Diet Work?

-Some say that HCG needs to be used soon after being prepared or it becomes useless.
+Some say that HCG needs to be used soon after being prepared, or it becomes useless.
 Could this be why all the other HCG studies show it doesn't work?
 Could all the other researchers have made a critical mistake?
 Maybe.
-In theory there may be something to this- if HCG really does break down as fast as they say.
+In theory, there may be something to this- if HCG really does break down as fast as they say.

 Could there be a conspiracy by the medical community to prevent people from knowing the truth about HCG?
 I don’t think so.
 Here’s why.

 Covering up proof that the HCG diet works would be very difficult because EVERYBODY can read the HCG diet studies.
 ANYBODY can replicate the studies today using the very same procedures and see if it works.
-So why don’t the sellers of the HCG diet protocol – instead of invoking the name of Alebert Simeons– do their own HCG diet research, publish that research and prove to the world that the HCG diet really works?
+So why don’t the sellers of the HCG diet protocol – instead of invoking the name of Albert Simeons– do their own HCG diet research, publish that research and prove to the world that the HCG diet really works?

 Here's HCG supplements on Amazon if you want to see what others are saying.